rklymentiev/py-for-neuro/slides/chapter1_03_strings.md

 Notes:

-Note that some (or even most) of the methods, don't change the original object.
+Note that some (or even most) of the methods (aka functions), don't change the original object.
 In our example we applied multiple methods on the string `s`, but at the end it was still the same.
 If we want to save the modification after method application we need to assign it to a variable.

 ```python
 s = "Neuroscience Rocks!"